Frabari/spg/README.md

 ## Global scripts

 - `start`: starts the frontend and the backend development servers in parallel
+- `start:dev`: starts the frontend and the backend development servers in parallel (in watch mode)
 - `test`: executes all the available tests

 ## Contributing guidelines